Who is covered?

-Members on all options are covered up to the limit of R6 million per beneficiary per journey, for a travel period of not longer than 90 days, with no exclusions imposed on age or pre-existing medical conditions.
+Members are covered up to the specific benefit limits per option, per beneficiary, per journey, for a travel period of not longer than 90 days, with no exclusions imposed on age or pre-existing medical conditions.
 Only emergency and unexpected medical events will be covered.
 No elective or pre-planned medical treatment will be covered.

 If you are travelling for longer than 90 days or should you require additional travel cover over and above what Profmed provides, contact your travel agent to make the necessary arrangements prior to departure to ensure you have appropriate cover for the duration of your travel.

 Members in a general waiting period will not be entitled to any benefits during the waiting period.
 Members in a condition-specific waiting period will not be entitled to benefits for that specific condition.

 Members on the ProActive and ProActive Plus options, and the Savvy equivalents are not covered for out-of-hospital expenses.
 Members on the ProSecure, ProSecure Plus and ProPinnacle options, and the Savvy equivalents are entitled to out-of-hospital cover, provided such cover is offered on their benefit option, but out-of-hospital cover up to a limit of R10 000 per beneficiary, per journey, subject to a co-payment of R2 000.